 - The communication gap – do learners know what the ultimate learning goals are and have you communicated what behaviour changes are required.

 - Create a trial to pilot Micro-bite learning.
 The mobile learning platforms eat old legacy systems for breakfast.
 They have the capability to provide incredible insights on the back-end in to the level of usage of individual learning assets so that you can determine what is working and what needs to be adapted and improved so that it hits the mark.

-Micro-bite learning allows you to be creative in the design and delivery of learning for your contact centre.
+Micro-bite learning allows you to be creative in the design and delivery of training for your contact or call centre.
 It’s time to enable your team to reach their full potential at work and at the same time see real business results from your learning strategy!